Iowa Cow War: Cow War

 The Cow War happened during the fall of 1931, with most of it taking place in Cedar County, Iowa.
+People signed petitions and held rallies while not allowing officials to enter their farms.
+To prevent the advancement of the officials, the farmers stopped them from entering the roads while attacking the veterinarians by throwing things at them including chamber pot contents.
+When a farmer was arrested and placed in jail, a mob freed him from his confines.
 On September 21, 1931, when state officials left the courthouse at noon, protestors followed them to Jacob W. Lenker's farm.
-300 or 400 farmers went to Lenker's with crudely made weapons to attack 63 or 65 officers and two veterinarians.
+Three hundred or four hundred farmers went to Lenker's with crudely made weapons to attack 63 or 65 officers and two veterinarians.
 The farmers threw mud and rocks at the officers, while also swinging clubs and slashing the officers' tires.
 The farmers also had pitchforks.
 Tear gas was used against the farmers, but there was not much effect.
-Malcolm's tires were punctured, his gas line was slashed, and they put mud in his radiator.
+Malcolm's tires were punctured, his gas line was slashed, and mud was put in his radiator.
 The chief of the Iowa Division of Criminal Investigation, James Risdon, told Iowa Governor Dan Turner about the situation being "out of control".
-The next day, Turner started martial law and had 31 Iowa National Guard units travel to Tipton and their base was at the Tipton fairgrounds.
+The next day, Turner started martial law and had 1,800 Iowa National Guardsmen in 31 units from the 133rd and 168th Infantry Regiments and 113th Cavalry Regiment travel to Tipton and set up a base on the Tipton fairgrounds.
 It cost over $1,000 to send in troops.
 People heard yells of "Here comes the Army!" and "You farmers better run!" when the troops jumped from the rail cars.
 Business owners were worried that farmers would boycott them for not wanting to participate.
+The advancement of soldiers with drawn bayonets backed up the testing.

-Soldiers and veterinarians traveled around Cedar County to test cows for tuberculosis.
-Machine guns were placed facing country roads, sentries patrolled the area, and armed outposts were built.
-The farmers gave up for the most part due to the soldiers.
-50 veterinarians, all working in pairs, gave the injection to 5,000 cattle per day for a week while being protected.
-A small amount of the tested cows were infected.
-The veterinarians saw no cows on Lenker's farm due to him selling his 21 cattle to farmer Harry Duffy in Muscatine County.
-The sale caused issues for Lenker since he was not allowed to interfere with the process or move his cattle.
-The last of the soldiers left on November 25, 1931.
-Lenker was charged for contempt of court.
-Lenker was also charged for conspiracy along with farmer Paul Moore.
+Machine guns were placed facing country roads, sentries patrolled the area, and armed outposts were built as soldiers and veterinarians traveled around Cedar County to test cows for tuberculosis; the farmers gave in for the most part due to the soldiers.
+Fifty veterinarians, all working in pairs, gave injections to 5,000 cattle per day for a week while being protected.
+A small number of the tested cows were infected.
+Most of the testing was completed by October 1931, and the last of the soldiers left on November 25, 1931.
+The only casualty was that of a soldier due to a bullet wound he received from cleaning his gun, but the soldier did not die.

+The veterinarians saw no cows on Lenker's farm due to his selling his 21 cattle to farmer Harry Duffy in Muscatine County.
+As he was not allowed to interfere with the process or move his cattle, Lenker was charged for contempt of court and conspiracy jointly with farmer Paul Moore for violating the tuberculin test law.
 They were sentenced to up to three-year terms in the Fort Madison, Iowa, penitentiary.
 Lenker and Moore were paroled 40 days later.